 PREVENTED PLANTING: Refer to the Prevented Planting Handbook for proper codes for any eligible prevented planting acreage.

 GLEANED ACREAGE: Refer to the LAM for information on gleaning.

-I. Intended or Final Use: Use of acreage.
+30. Use of Acreage: Use of acreage.
 Use the following "Intended Use" abbreviations.